 Some people say the only way to stop online harassment is to stop going online.
 Well, we aren't going anywhere.
 Reclaim Your Domain is Refinery29's campaign to make the internet (and the world outside of it) a safer space for everyone — especially women.

 "Arianna Davis is a racial bigot."
 "Just another Black cry baby pulling the race card."
 "Why does everything have to be about race?"
 These are just a few (and some of the least offensive) of the many, many comments I've received from Refinery29 readers on my stories.
-While I do receive (and appreciate!) so many encouraging, positive comments from a lot of you, unfortunately it's the negative comments that often stick with me — and sometimes even cause me to question why I bother to write about race, especially when it's now incredibly easy to troll and criticize journalists in a way that wasn't possible before the Internet existed.
+While I do receive (and appreciate!) so many encouraging, positive comments from a lot of you, unfortunately it's the negative comments that often stick with me — and sometimes even cause me to question why I bother to write about race, especially when it's now incredibly easy to troll and criticise journalists in a way that wasn't possible before the Internet existed.

-But instead of just getting frustrated or discouraged, I decided to talk to some other female journalists of color about what it's like writing about race in the digital age — and, specifically, in the Trump era.
+But instead of just getting frustrated or discouraged, I decided to talk to some other female journalists of colour about what it's like writing about race in the digital age — and, specifically, in the Trump era.
 On the first day of spring here at the Refinery29 offices, we gathered a group of brilliant, opinionated women: MTV Decoded host Franchesca Ramsey, CNN Reporter Tanzina Vega, The Cut's Fashion Market Editor Diana Tsui, Essence Fashion and Beauty Director Julee Wilson, and Emily Shire, a politics editor at Bustle.
 We talked about the challenges of writing about race, our experiences with racist trolling, and why it's important — now more than ever — to openly talk about race.
 Because how can we begin to solve problems if we can't even talk about the fact that they exist?

 Watch the full video here, or read a transcript of our conversation, edited and condensed for clarity, below.